Coastline is authorized by the U.S. Department of Homeland Security (DHS) to enroll international students in F-1 visa status.

 The faculty, students and staff of Coastline believe that our international students provide an ethnic and cultural diversity to the college and help increase the awareness and understanding of students from other countries and cultures.
-Conversely, we provide an opportunity for our international students to study in the United States and learn about us and our culture.
+Conversely, we provide an opportunity for our international students to study in the United States and learn about us and our diverse cultures.
 Coastline uses multiple instructional sites in the community as classroom locations.
 Based on this, foreign students are reminded to make appropriate arrangements for transportation to and from classes.

-Attn: International Students Admissions
+Attn: International Student Program

 11460 Warner Avenue